The Rainy Spell: Title

 "The Rainy Spell" is a title and the time when the story takes place.
 In Korea, jangma refers to a rainy season in summer, which lasts from June to July.
-After the period, the weather begins heating up...
+After the period, the weather begins heating up.

-The rains during jangma is closely associated with how the narrative flows.
+The rains during jangma are closely associated with how the narrative flows.
 Jangma starts at the beginning of the story and ends when all the conflicts are over.
 The rainfall is a tool showing escalating tension in the family, a metaphor for the Korean War that began in late June, and an implication that the divided Korea is not permanent but temporary.

 Plot

 The narrator "I" in “The Rainy Spell” recalls the events that took place in his family during the Korean War in 1950.
 Back then his maternal uncle joins the military while his paternal uncle becomes a North Korean partisan.
 “I”, an elementary school student, unknowingly informs the whereabouts of his paternal uncle, which makes him hated by the narrator’s paternal grandmother.
 However, as his maternal grandmother sides with him, the relationship between his maternal and paternal grandmother gets worse.

-With the start of jangma, the maternal grandmother receives the death notice of her son.
+With the start of JAMA, the maternal grandmother receives the death notice of her son.
 The following day, the maternal grandmother curses toward the mountain where partisans reportedly hide and the paternal grandmother gets angry with her.
 The fortune teller predicts the return of the partisan uncle and tells the day when he will return.
 The paternal grandmother prepares to greet him.
 On the day when the partisan uncle is expected to come, a big snake appears instead of him and the paternal grandmother screams and loses consciousness.
 When other families are in confusion, the other grandmother treats the snake like the paternal uncle and has a ceremony by plucking a few of the paternal grandmother’s hairs and burning them to lead the snake away.
 As the snake leaves the house, the confusion ends.
 The narrator’s paternal grandmother, after regaining consciousness, expressed thanks to the maternal grandmother, which leads to the reconciliation of the two.
 Just before her death, the paternal grandmother forgives “I”.

-Main Themes
+Analysis

 In “The Rainy Spell”, paternal and maternal grandmothers had a good relationship but becomes in conflict because of their sons’ situations.
 Through the family’s situation, the novel criticized the contradiction and violence of the Korean War.
 At the same time, it mourns those who died in the war, reconciles those who are in conflict and heals their sadness.